TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-alwaysonconfig.md

 1. If the **Create listener** fails with Message 19471 ("The WSFC cluster could not bring the Network Name resource online), see [this documentation](https://docs.microsoft.com/archive/blogs/alwaysonpro/create-listener-fails-with-message-the-wsfc-cluster-could-not-bring-the-network-name-resource-online).

-### Unable to connect to AG listener from anywhere except the Primary replica node
+### If you can't connect to AG listener from anywhere except the Primary replica node

 1. Ensure that a load balancer rule corresponding to the AG listener is [configured](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-tutorial#add-backend-pool-for-the-availability-group-listener).
 In Azure, a load balancer rule must be created for each AG listener.
 Ensure that **Floating IP** (direct server return) is enabled for the load balancer.<br>